BYLAWS of SKYLINE PTO

 Any member in good standing may be present and vote on motions, serve on committees and otherwise fully participate in the activities of the PTO.

-During the school year, meetings of the PTO membership shall be held on the second Tuesday of the month at 7:00 p.m., unless otherwise determined by a vote of the Board of Directors.
+During the school year, meetings of the PTO membership shall be held monthly, unless otherwise determined by a vote of the Board of Directors.
 At least 4 regular meetings will be held during the school year.

 Special meetings of the PTO membership may be called by the President or by any two (2) or more members of the Board of Directors.